decagondev/deca-image-tools/README.md

 - Image processing operations are performed on the CPU and may be computationally intensive for large images
 - Consider downscaling large images before processing
 - All operations are synchronous and will block the main thread
-- The Gaussian blur operation may be particularly intensive on large images
+- The Gaussian blur and rotation operations may be particularly intensive on large images
+- Transformation operations may cause some quality loss due to interpolation

 ## Contributing